wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/G/Glyph_of_Warding.md

   Spells requiring concentration last for their full duration.

 **At Higher Levels.**
-The cost of the material component increases by 200 gold for each slot level above 3rd.
+The cost of the material component increases by 200 gp for each slot level above 3rd.
 For _Explosive Runes_, the damage increases by `1d8` for each slot level above 3rd, and for _Spell Glyph_ you can store a spell of up to the same level as the spell slot used to cast glyph of warding.